Q. What is the purpose of the study?

 Q. How long will the study run?

-A. The Study will run for the next 40 years and beyond, although it is already producing findings about breast cancer.
+A. The Study will run for the next 20 years and beyond, although it is already producing important findings about risk factors associated with breast cancer.

 Q. Will the information collected about me be kept confidential?